City Hall Park

 The plan above prioritizes a healthy, functioning urban park; accessibility for all users, in all seasons; and the enhancement of our historic park to meet the modern needs of our community.
 Key elements of the plan include:

-- Retain the Saturday Farmer’s Market, but relocate the booths to the edges around the park so that the central lawn may be used for seating and other uses on market days, and to avoid damaging the lawn again in the future
+- The Park continues to serve as the home of the Burlington Farmer’s Market.
+However, booths are relocated to the streets and sidewalks on the edges of the park so that the central lawn may be used for seating and other uses on market days, and to avoid damaging the lawn again in the future.

 - Areas have been identified for the addition of a vending kiosk and a standalone restroom facility in the future so that these amenities can be tested before being installed permanently.

 - Rather than an ornamental fountain element with a basin, an interactive fountain is incorporated into the central gathering space.
 In addition to creating an active space for play, this fountain can provide visual interest and white noise, as well as incorporate lights for ambiance and art in ways the current fountain doesn’t allow.

 - Terraced areas along the buildings in the northeast corner of the park connect the historic buildings to the park space, activate an otherwise shaded and unused part of the park, and create flexible space for seating and other temporary activities.